 Improving understanding of cross-project dependencies

 Establishing Phased Deliverables of major sets of capability to the marketplace

+Prioritizing which industry standards will be supported by HSPC, determining how they are used, and ascertaining how to engage with the respective communities.

 Indicating and advancing overall community maturity and that relationship to project activities (e.g., improved governance, availability of community assets, etc.)